osmosis-labs/osmosis/x/gamm/pool-models/stableswap/README.md

 Then suppose I want to swap $a$ units of $x$, and then want to find how many units $b$ of $y$ that we get out.
 We do this by computing $y_f = \text{solve\_cfmm}(x_0 + a, v, w, k)$, and then $b = y_0 - y_f$

+So all we need is an equation for $\text{solve\_cfmm}$!
+Its essentially inverting a multi-variate polynomial, and in this case is solvable: <https://www.wolframalpha.com/input?i=solve+for+y+in+x+*+y+*+v+*+%28x%5E2+%2B+y%5E2+%2B+w%29+%3D+k>

+Or if were clever with simplification in the two asset case, we can reduce it to: <https://www.desmos.com/calculator/ktdvu7tdxv>.

+These functions are a bit complex, which is fine as they are easy to prove correct.
+However, they are relatively expensive to compute, the latter needs precision on the order of x^4, and requires computing multiple cubic roots.

+Instead there is a more generic way to compute these, which we detail in the next subsection.

+#### Binary search solution

 ### Spot Price

 ### LP equations